-- If the classroom teacher provides a classroom-based consequence, it should be documented when the teacher enters the infraction into the discipline tracking web site - If the classroom teacher does not provide a classroom-based consequence, the student will receive an office-based consequence (i.e. detention, ISS, OSS), and a consequence letter will be sent to the student's parent/ guardian.
+Major: If a student demonstrates a Major behavior concern (see Infraction List on next page), the teacher should immediately contact the office (Principal and Director of Special Ed, if applicable) and/or School-Based (for identified students) and document the behavior and any classroom consequences in Educator Handbook.
+The student will receive an office-based consequence (i.e. detention, ISS, OSS), and a consequence letter will be sent to the student's parent/ guardian.
 A signed copy of the consequence letter should be returned to the office the following day.